npg70/galbreath-old/sources/kintyre-families.md

     * Samuel - Can't find reference to Samuel being boring in Ugadale or in 1856.
 His birth isn't in OPR or Statutory records.
 He is listed in 1851 Census as being "0", so 1850 or 1851.
 But all subsequent records have him in 1852-1856 range.
-    * James & Martha - are we sure they are lowland?
+    * QUESTION: James & Martha - are we sure they are lowland?

 ---

 * [William G-](/people/galbraith-william-1791-grieve.md) b.
 Ayrshire, moved to Southend in 1851
 * [John G-](/people/galbraith-john-1824-paterson.md) (son) got another lease in 1861.
-    * William is the son of *Peter Galbraith* and *Jean Logan*, baptized in Dalrymple, Ayr on 9 Dec 1791.
+    * BIO: William is the son of *Peter Galbraith* and *Jean Logan*, baptized in Dalrymple, Ayr on 9 Dec 1791.
 He married in Dalrymple 25 Aug 1818 to **Mary Grieve**.
-    * John Galbraith, son of *William Galbraith* and *Mary Grieve*, was baptized in Dalrymple, Ayr 28 Mar 1824.
+    * BIO: John Galbraith, son of *William Galbraith* and *Mary Grieve*, was baptized in Dalrymple, Ayr 28 Mar 1824.
 He married Stewarton, Ayr 18711 to Catharine Paterson.

 ---